zimolzak/priv-sec-movement/README.md

 Privacy and Security 101
 ========

+To render the PDFs from LaTex source, do `make clean; make`

 I've committed a PDF of version 0.1 of this handout, so people can get a feel for the formatting.

 See LaTeX file for the main and *updated* content!
 This Readme is mainly for supplementary content for the presenters, not for the main handout.
-The PDF won't *necessarily* be updated with each edit I make to the LaTeX source, because I don't like doing that in Git repositories.
+The PDF won't *necessarily* be updated with each edit I make to the LaTeX source, because I don't like committing binaries or generated files in Git repositories unless there's a good reason.

 bring
 --------